trey0/zmdp/README.rst

 makeplot plots the upper bound, lower bound, and measured solution quality at testing epochs in a single graph with a logarithmic x axis.
-It looks in <results_directory> for the files bounds.plot and inc.plot, output by zmdpBenchmark.
+It looks in <results_directory> for the files bounds.plot and inc.plot, output by 'zmdp benchmark'.
 By default the plot is displayed in an X window.
 Using the -p option drops it into a PostScript file instead, e.g. for inclusion in a paper.